Lumo logo in cream color

 With Lumo, you can schedule your irrigations in advance to be executed at any time of the day or night.
 By shifting to only irrigating at off-peak times, some vineyards are able to save 20-30% on their energy bill alone.

-4. Crop quality and yield improvement
+4. Irrigation automation ROI from crop quality and yield improvement

 Different growers have different thoughts and confidence levels on the improvements they think they’ll see on crop quality and yield.
 Estimates tend to vary between 3-10%, which can end up playing a significant role in the return on investment, or be viewed as a very nice bonus, depending on how you want to look at it.